Thermopower in an anisotropic two-dimensional Weyl semimetal: Thermopower in presence of a quantizing magnetic field

 where $\tilde x_n=\beta\,(\epsilon_n-\mu)$, $l_b=\sqrt{\frac{\hbar}{e\,H}}$ is the magnetic length, and $n_0$ fixes the Fermi energy through

 Here the factor of $2$ accounts for the hole Landau levels.

-For a reasonably strong magnetic field $(\hbar\omega_c\gg\mu)$, the system enters into a strong quantum limit and electrons occupy only the lowest Landau level.
+For a reasonably strong magnetic field $(\hbar\omega_c\gg\mu)$, the system enters into a strong quantum limit and only the $n=0$ Landau levels are populated.
 With this assumption, we can approximate Eq.~(\ref{eq:edos}) as:

-This leads to $\mu=\epsilon_0-\beta^{-1}\ln(\frac{1}{n_0\pi\l_b^2}-1)$, which can be expressed in terms of explicit field dependence as
+This leads to $\mu= |\epsilon_0| -\beta^{-1}\ln \Big (\frac{1}{n_0 \, \pi\, \l_b^2}-1 \Big)$, which can be expressed in terms of explicit field dependence as

 where the $b_i$'s can be readily obtained from the approximate analytical solution of $\mu$.
-Interestingly, this approximate analytical result fits reasonably well with the numerical solution obtained from Eq.~(\ref{eq:density}).
-Fig.~(\ref{fig:chempot}) corroborates this.
-Notably, Eq.~(\ref{eq: mufit}) differs from the case of 3D Dirac/Weyl systems (having $\mu\sim \frac{1}{H}$) and doped semiconductors (having $\mu\sim\frac{1}{H^2}$), as studied in Ref.~\onlinecite{Skinner2018}.
+This approximate analytical result fits reasonably well with the numerical solution obtained from Eq.~(\ref{eq:density}), as corroborated by Fig.~(\ref{fig:chempot}), which justifies its validity.
+Notably, Eq.~(\ref{eq: mufit}) differs from the case of 3D Dirac/Weyl systems (having $\mu\sim \frac{1}{H}$) and doped semiconductors (having $\mu\sim\frac{1}{H^2}$), as studied in Ref.~\cite{Skinner2018}.
 This difference again comes from the different magnetic field dependence of the Landau spectrum.
-Notice that for weak enough magnetic field $(\hbar\omega_c\ll\mu$), the chemical potential is mainly unaffected by the field.
+Notice that for weak enough magnetic field (characterized by $\hbar \, \omega_c \ll \mu$), the chemical potential is mainly unaffected by the field.
 As we increase the field, we start to see quantum oscillations in the chemical potential, which in turn leads to oscillations in the thermopower, as will be evident shortly.

-To find the approximate high field dependence of the thermopower, we substitute Eq.~(\ref{eq: mufit}) in Eq.~(\ref{eq:alphaxx}) with $n=0$.
+To find the approximate high field dependence of the thermopower, we substitute Eq.~(\ref{eq: mufit}) in Eq.~(\ref{eq:alphaxx}) setting $n=0$.
 This gives

-where $\alpha_0=\frac{n_0 h}{2e}$.
-To verify this complex $H-$ dependence, we numerically compute Eq.~(\ref{eq:alphaxx}) along with the numerical solution of $\mu (H)$.
+where $\alpha_0=\frac{n_0 \,h} {2 \, e}$.
+To verify this analytical approximation, we numerically compute Eq.~(\ref{eq:alphaxx}) using the numerical solution of $\mu (H)$.
 In Fig.~(\ref{fig:Seebeck}), we have plotted the behavior of $S_{xx}$ as a function of $H$.
-Clearly, the approximate large field dependence of $S_{xx}$ fits well (solid red dotted line) with the numerical solutions.
+Clearly, the approximate large field dependence of $S_{xx}$ (red dots) fits well with the numerical solutions (solid blue line).